-(2) The REP will attach the Microsoft Excel© spreadsheet with the safety-net acceptable data content in the format as indicated below in Table 3, Safety-Net Move Out Spreadsheet Format Used During an Extended Unplanned System Outage, or Section 9, Appendices, Appendix A1, Competitive Retailer Safety-Net Request, to the e-mail.
+(2) The REP will attach the Microsoft Excel© spreadsheet with the safety-net acceptable data content in the format as indicated below in Table 3a, Safety-Net Move Out Spreadsheet Format Used During an Extended Unplanned System Outage, or Section 9, Appendices, Appendix A1, Competitive Retailer Safety-Net Request, to the e-mail.
+The Field Name should reside on row 2 within the Safety-Net Move Out Spreadsheet Format Used During an Extended Unplanned System Outage as shown below in Table 3b.
+Safety-Net Move Out Spreadsheet Format Used During an Extended Unplanned System Outage Layout.
+Row 1 of the Spreadsheet shall be reserved for a title “CR Safety Net Request”.

-Table 3.
+Table 3a.
 Safety-Net Move Out Spreadsheet Format Used During an Extended Unplanned System Outage